Skip to content

 Confirm whether bedroom counts include outbuildings

 Ask whether the bedroom count includes outbuildings, gîtes, or only the main building.
-The sleeping range across this list spans 13 to 190 with most properties at 13 to 56, and the headline numbers can hide material variation.
-La Deveze sleeps 30 across the main building plus outbuildings.
-Manoir de Longeveau sleeps 190 across 35 converted-village outbuildings forming a private hameau.
+On-site sleeping varies enormously across farmhouse estates, from a handful of rooms in a main house to a converted village of outbuildings forming a private hameau, and the headline number can hide material variation.
 How the bedrooms are distributed across the property changes how the weekend feels.

 Negotiate Sunday-evening stay for full weekend value